ukoloff/win-ca/README.md

 so it can be used in [Node.js versions with N-API support][N-API-support], i.e. v6 and all versions starting from v8.

-Thanks to N-API it is possible to precompile
+Thanks to N-API, it is possible to precompile
-Windows DLL and save it to package, so no compilation is needed at installation.
+Windows DLL and save it to package, so no compilation is needed at installation time.

 For other Node.js versions
 (v4, 5 or 7)